Dhruv-develop/eco_freindly_product_regression/README.md

 ## 📌 Project Overview

-**Eco-Friendly Product Sales Prediction** is an end-to-end Machine Learning project that predicts the **weekly sales of eco-friendly products** using marketing, customer behavior, seasonal, and weather-related features.
+**Eco-Friendly Product Sales Prediction** is an end-to-end Machine Learning project that predicts the **weekly sales of eco-friendly products** using marketing activities, customer footfall, online search trends, weather conditions, seasonal information, and holiday effects.

-The project is deployed as an interactive **Streamlit Web Application**, where users can enter weekly business metrics and instantly receive predicted weekly sales along with estimated monthly, quarterly, and yearly sales.
+The model is deployed as an interactive **Streamlit Web Application**, allowing users to enter business-related inputs and instantly receive predicted weekly sales along with estimated monthly, quarterly, and yearly sales.

 ---